ashleychontos/pySYD/docs/quickstart.rst

  #. :ref:`Estimates uncertainties <stepfour>`

-For each step, we will first show the relevant block of printed (or verbose) output, then describe what the software is actually doing and if applicable, conclude with the section- specific results (i.e. files, figures, etc.).
+For each step, we will first show the relevant block of printed (or verbose) output, then describe what the software is actually doing and if applicable, conclude with the section-specific results (i.e. files, figures, etc.).

 -----